Hello Swift Testing, Goodbye XCTest

 Organizing functions with Suite type

-As you can see your tests run in a single file without the need of a class, but when working with a large selection of test functions, it can be helpful to organize them into test suites.
+As you can see, your tests run in a single file without a class, but when working with a large selection of test functions, organizing them into test suites can be helpful.

 Per Apple documentation, a test function can be added to a test suite in one of two ways: